OmarSolimanDev/Three-tier-infrastructure-on-AWS-using-Terraform/README.md

 2. Created four subnets (two puplic subnets & two private subnets)

 3. The bastion host is placed in a puplic subnet as it will later it will <br />
    be used as an ssh jump host to the jenkins slave

 4. The nodeJS application server is deployed in one of the private subnets

-5. allowing the http and ssh inboud internet access to the public subents
+5. Allowing the http and ssh inboud internet access to the public subents

 6. Denying all inboud internet access to the private subents